lukexor/pix-engine/README.md

 - Install via [homebrew][] for `macOS`, a package management tool like `apt` for `Linux` or `MSVC` for `Windows`.
-- [vcpkg][] which will download and install the dependencies for you.

 For more details and installation options see the [rust-sdl2][] documentation.